harvard-cs263/harvard-cs263.github.io/rst/writeup-write-a-story.rst

 If you need to edit your submission before the deadline, just commit and push your new changes to this branch of your repository.
 The original pull request will be automatically updated with those commits (of course, be sure to check the GitHub pull request page to verify).

-Ensure that Travis's automatic checks on your pull request run and pass.
-You can find the details of a Travis build by clicking on "Details" then "The build".

 .. caution::

-    Do **not** click "Merge pull request" after submitting, as this will modify the master branch.
+    Do **not** click "Merge pull request" after submitting, as this will modify the main branch.
 We will merge your pull request when grading.

 .. caution::